 Download one of the graphics below and share with the following text:

 Red Tractor ‘appalled’ by barbaric conditions exposed in Viva!’s latest undercover investigation into British pig farming.
 The disturbing footage highlights a clear lack of care for severely sick and dying animals, housed in squalid conditions that pose a serious public health risk.

 Share our investigation video

-Copy the link below into the status bar on your social media accounts, email to a friend or anywhere else where you want to share the link.
+Copy the link below into the status bar on your social media accounts or email to a friend.

 Flat House Farm Exposed: https://youtu.be/_Jk26iKx5GU